 Dragonfly species in Monmouthshire: Red-eyed Damselfly

-Red-eyed Damselfly (Erythromma najas) is a scarce and localised damselfly in Monmouthshire, found at only a few sites.
-Prior to 2017 it was the only Erythromma damselfly in the county but since then, its relative, Small Red-eyed Damselfly (E. viridulum) has colonised and may now be the more common of the two species.
+Red-eyed Damselfly (Erythromma najas) is a scarce and localised damselfly in Monmouthshire, found at a restricted set of sites in the south and east of the county.
+Prior to 2017 it was the only Erythromma damselfly in the county but since then, its relative, Small Red-eyed Damselfly (E. viridulum) has colonised and is now the more common of the two species.

-The oldest record we have in our dataset is from Coity Tips, Blaenavon on 11 August 2007 (observer Steve Williams).
+The oldest record we have in our dataset is from Coity Tips, Blaenavon on 11 August 2007 (observer Steve Williams), although the species has not been seen here since.

 Current distribution in the county: what we know